RebelCode/atlas/README.md

 $logs = $atlas->table('logs');
 ```

-Note: _The `Atlas::table()` method creates table objects on-demand if they don't exist, and will return the same
+The `Atlas::table()` method creates table objects on-demand if they don't exist, and will return the same instance
-instance on
+on subsequent calls.
-subsequent calls.
-If you prefer explicit control over this behavior, you can use the `Atlas::getTable()` (which doesn't
-automatically create table instances) and the `Atlas::addTable()` (which will override existing tables with the
-same name)._

 The large majority of Atlas' API is available from table objects: